 If you feel you would like to work with me I pledge to be real, open and entirely trustworthy, working with you working at your pace to help you be where you need to be.

 I have worked with clients suffering from trauma, grief, anxiety and depression, and with those who have suffered mental, physical or sexual abuse.
 I also help people with low self-esteem, and those who are suffering from work or family-related stress.

 Alongside my private work I have been a volunteer counsellor at Leeds Mind and at Support after Rape and Sexual Violence Leeds (SARSVL).

 I also worked at Mosaic II, a charity specialising in providing support for people who have been affected by sexual abuse and also working with the Palm Cove Society which supports vulnerable adults trying to rebuild their lifes after fleeing violence and slavery.

-I am an Accredited Registrant of the National Counselling Society; a member of the National Council of Psychotherapists and the British Association for Counselling and Psychotherapy (BACP) and fully signed up to their code of conduct and ethical framework.
+I am an Accredited Registrant of the National Counselling Society; a member of the National Council of Psychotherapists and a registered member of the British Association for Counselling and Psychotherapy (BACP) and fully signed up to their code of conduct and ethical framework.

 I had a different life before all of the above.

 Previously I was a journalist for 30 years and, latterly, the Editor of the Yorkshire Evening Post & Managing Editor, Yorkshire Post.

 I’m a Yorkshire lass.
 I lived in Brussels for several years, I love being by the sea and I have a passion for driftwood and beachcombing.

 I had a special boy called Thomas who died in 2008.
 I battled on, I thought I was fine.
 I wasn’t.
 A wonderful counsellor saved me - and in being saved, I found a new path.